iiFadel/A-Linux-Treasure-Hunt/README.md

 **🗺️ Treasure Map:**

 #### Your Mission:
-- Navigate to `the room`
+- Go to directory `FROM CHALLANGE 5`
+- Unlock the file using the code `FROM CHALLANGE 5`
 - Read **Dr. Vasquez's final message**
 - Create a txt file as the message said with the exact text
-- Go to home directory and run the `check_discovery.sh` script
+- Go to home directory and run the `./check_discovery.sh` script
 -
 **Helpful Commands:** `cd`, `cat`, `echo`, `./check_discovery.sh`
 File Hint: `echo "TEXT" > ********.txt`